MaxBittker/parcel-preact/Readme.md

-# parcel-preact
+# parcel-inferno

 ...
-Simple Test with preact and parcel
+Simple Test with inferno and parcel

 MIT License, see the included [License.md](License.md) file.